StoneCypher/testdata-valid-email/README.md

 This list begins by consuming
 [this other excellent list](https://fightingforalostcause.net/content/misc/2006/compare-email-regex.php).
-The intent is to augment it with the larger TLD list soon.
+The intent is to augment it with the larger TLD list soon, as well as punycode equivalents.